 The circuit in question was originally designed to power, 24x7, without human assistance, a small data collecting system, which sent the data collected over a radio link to a "base station".
 Adding the radio-equipped Arduino would add about $15 to the project, at a rough guess.
 (All the details of that, too supplied at Nick Gammon's page, to which I've already sprinkled enough links throughout this page.)

 Nota Bene: I don't know much about some important issues relevant to this circuit, so please be particularly aware of my usual disclaimers.
-In particular, I have almost no experience of supercaps, one of which is at the heart of this circuit.
+In particular, I have almost no experience of supercaps, and one is at the heart of this circuit.
 The good news is that the circuit was designed by someone who knows a lot.
 All I did was implement the circuit in a PCB.
 But along the way, I've made some substitutions, perhaps poor ones.
 (You can reverse my substitutions easily enough, if you can source the parts!
 Or if I buy some in, as I hope to.)

 "I read it on the internet": I read several things about supercaps on the internet, which may or may not be true.
 Most are "Duh, we know" type things... but what I think what was being said was "be particularly careful in these areas..."